University of Technology Sydney

 1. Disciplinary knowledge.
 Through real-world industry experience you will have the opportunity to develop an understanding of the modern diagnostic laboratory, and prepare yourself as an employment-ready graduate.

 2. Research, inquiry and critical thinking.
-As you carry out tests and experiments during your day-to-day work experience, you will have the opportunity to develop critical and independent thinking in the analysis of results.
+As you observe and carry out tests and experiments during your day-to-day work experience, you will have the opportunity to develop critical and independent thinking in the analysis of results.
 You will draw on your in-class knowledge to understand the basis for diagnostic assays, and use an inquiry-based approach for trouble-shooting.

 3. Professional, ethical and social responsibility.
 Through working in a pathology laboratory, you will have the opportunity to appreciate and develop the professional, ethical and social responsibilities inherent in the healthcare system.